c2corg/v6_images/README.md

 Note that here, ``PREFIX`` point out the keys to use as we can have multiple endpoints (AWS, Exoscale) with different keys.

-The migration script iterate through v5 images.
-For each *original* image found:
+The migration script iterates through v5 images.
+For each *original* image
+found:
-* If the image already exists on publication bucket, nothing is done (only migrate the new ones).
+* If the image already exists in publication bucket, nothing is done (only migrate the new ones).
-* If the image do not exists on the v6 bucket:
+* If the image does not exists in the v6 bucket:
    * the *original* image is copied locally,
    * *resized* images are produced according to configuration,
    * *original* and *resized* images are pushed on publication bucket.